Eliza Hamilton Holly: Early life

-Eliza was born in New York City, New York on November 20, 1799 to Alexander Hamilton and Elizabeth Schuyler Hamilton.
+Eliza was born in New York City, New York on November 20, 1799, to Alexander Hamilton and Elizabeth Schuyler Hamilton.
 Unlike her mother (who was called Eliza as a nickname), her name was Eliza, not Elizabeth; the first name Eliza was given on her baptismal and marriage records.

 She was a sick infant, about whom Hamilton troubled himself as he began to find solace in his family in the late 1790s.
 While home with the children in his wife's absence, Hamilton wrote of his three-year-old daughter, "Eliza pouts and plays, and displays more and more her ample stock of Caprice."
 She was affectionately nicknamed "Little Betsey" by her father.

-She was the sister of Philip Hamilton, Angelica Hamilton, Alexander Hamilton Jr., James Alexander Hamilton, John Church Hamilton, William S. Hamilton, and Philip Hamilton (the second).

 Eliza was only four years old when her father engaged in the duel with Aaron Burr that ended his life.
 She was one of more than twenty friends and family members of Hamilton to see him in his last hours, and was one of the last sights Hamilton saw, as his wife lined all seven of their living children at the foot of the bed so Hamilton could see them before he died.
 She and her mother were not a part of Hamilton's funeral processions.

 Education

-Eliza attended an unknown school at age four around the same time as her older brother William, her mother wrote to her grandfather, General Philip Schuyler, in 1804; “Eliza and William go every morning to school, very contented and have their dinner sent to them.”
+Eliza attended school at age four, around the same time as her older brother William.
+Her mother wrote to her grandfather, General Philip Schuyler, in 1804; “Eliza and William go every morning to school, very contented and have their dinner sent to them.”

 Marriage and family

 Eliza married Sidney Augustus Holly on July 19, 1825, and they remained married until his death in 1842.
 Holly, a merchant in New York City, was one of eight children of David Holly (1768–1843), a large land owner in Stamford, Connecticut.
 Holly's family, descended from one of Stamford's earliest settlers in 1642, was prominent in business and local government.

-Prior to 1833, Eliza and her husband lived at The Grange (now the Hamilton Grange National Memorial) with her mother, Elizabeth Schuyler Hamilton.
+From 1825 to 1833, Eliza and her husband lived at The Grange (now the Hamilton Grange National Memorial) with her mother, Elizabeth Schuyler Hamilton.
 Eliza and her mother remained very close for all her life.
-In a letter written by her mother in December 1832, Eliza was described as being like her father: "You don't know how important you are to me.
+In a December 1832 letter to Eliza, Elizabeth compared her to her father: "You don't know how important you are to me.
 You step in the steps of your father's kindness, and the more you are with me, the more I see that you are like him."

-From 1833 to 1842, Eliza and Sidney Holly continued to live with her mother in an East Village, Manhattan townhouse at 4 St. Mark's Place (now known as the Hamilton-Holly House), together with Eliza's brother Alexander Hamilton Jr. and his wife Eliza P. Knox Hamilton.
-Alexander Jr. had purchased the townhouse for their mother in 1833, using proceeds from the sale of The Grange.
+After the sale of The Grange in 1833, Eliza and Sidney Holly continued to live with Elizabeth until 1842, together with Eliza's brother Alexander Hamilton Jr. and his wife Eliza P. Knox Hamilton.
+The family shared an East Village, Manhattan townhouse at 4 St. Mark's Place (now known as the Hamilton-Holly House), which Alexander Jr. had purchased for their mother using proceeds from the sale of The Grange.